mamba-org/mamba/docs/source/developer_zone/dev_environment.rst

 ****************************************

 ``libmamba`` is built using CMake.
-Typically during development, development, we build everything dynamically using dependencies from Conda-Forge.
+Typically during development, we build everything dynamically using dependencies from Conda-Forge.

 The first step is to configure the build options.